 STATUStab that allows you to view and publish PDF status reports, administrators can also configure a project blueprint to include a

-STATUS REPORTgrid.
-See New User Experience: Configure Blueprints for Projects and Investments for more information.
+Clarity: Configure Blueprints for Projects and Investments for more information.

-Use this page to update stock and custom attributes of the project Status Report object.
+Use this page to update the stock and custom attributes of the project Status Report object.
 You can update the values for current and prior status reports.

 We recommend using either the Status tab to generate PDF status reports or the Status Report grid, but not both at the same time.
 Using both for the same project can potentially be confusing.
 For example, when you publish a PDF status report from the Status tab, the following changes occur in the grid: